vintasoftware/django-ai-assistant/docs/index.md

 - Personalized email reminders that consider users' written preferences and the application's recent notifications
 - A real-time audio guide for tourists that recommends attractions given the user's current location

-We have an open-source example with some of those applications.
-But it's best to start with the [Get Started](get-started.md) guide.
+We have an open-source example with some of those applications, but it's best to start with the [Get Started](get-started.md) guide.